Sixth grade

 Sixth grade (also 6th grade or grade 6) is the sixth year of formal or compulsory education.
-Students in sixth grade are usually 11-12 years old.
-It is commonly the first grade of middle school or the last grade of elementary school, and the seventh school year since kindergarten.
+Students in sixth grade are usually 11–12 years old, although in some countries, students are aged 12–13 in sixth grade.
+It is commonly the first grade of middle school or junior secondary school and the seventh school year since kindergarten.

 Afghanistan

 In Afghanistan, Grade 6 is the first year of middle school.
-Students are aged 11–12.
+Students are aged 11–13.
 Also known as year 6.

 Australia

 In Australia, this level of class is called Year 6.
-Children generally start this level between the ages of eleven and twelve.
+Students generally start this level between the ages of eleven and twelve.
 Grade 6 is generally the last grade for primary schools in Australia.

 Brazil

 In Brazil, grade 6 (6º Ano or 6ª Série) is the first year of middle school.
 It is the sexto ano do Ensino Fundamental II.

 Canada

 In Canada, the equivalent is Grade 6.

 France

 In France, the equivalent of sixth grade is Sixième and is the first year of Collège (middle school).
-Students are 11-12 years old.
+Students are 11–12 years old.